GoFundMe doesn’t want to be a social safety net–but it is

 Crowdsourcing philanthropy platform GoFundMe has been bridging some of the difference by allowing users to create fundraising campaigns that let others cover costs.
 That includes recent successful campaigns for $1,500 to cover extra fees on a 21-year-old’s new insulin pump, more than $40,000 for a 15-year-old who received a liver transplant and faces a long road to recovery (the NFL Saint’s Drew Brees chipped in), and more than $800,000 for a University of California-Berkeley rugby player, who is rehabilitating after being paralyzed during the 2017 college national championship.

 In 2017, one-third of the money that the site raised globally went to campaigns that users categorized as medical-related.
-The total dollar amount of that is unclear, but since it’s inception in 2010, the company has reportedly raised more then 50 million donations to raise $5 billion for various causes.
+The total dollar amount of that is unclear, but since its inception in 2010, the company has reportedly enabled more than 50 million donors to raise $5 billion for various causes.
 While some campaigns deal with costs related to being uninsured or under-insured, others address additional fallout like lost wages from hospital stays or the time it takes to care for loved ones, the travel costs associated with treatment, or assistance with paying for clinical trials and out-of-pocket therapies.

 The one-third statistic began spreading online in early July, after Minnesota Public Radio reported a story attributing it to GoFundMe CEO Rob Solomon and making the first comparisons to now well-circulated data from the Commonwealth Fund.
 In a way, GoFundMe’s success in this area was already becoming a cause for concern: “In the richest country in the history of the world, people should not have to rely on GoFundMe to pay their medical debts,” tweeted California state representative Ro Khanna, whose district includes Silicon Valley, earlier this summer.
-Now that that success is more quantified, others are sharing that message, including Edward Nelson, a Democratic candidate running for state representative in Tennessee, and numerous healthcare access and reform groups, and medical news services.
+Now that its success is more quantified, others are sharing that message, including Edward Nelson, a Democratic candidate running for state representative in Tennessee, and numerous health care access and reform groups, and medical news services.

 When contacted by Fast Company, GoFundMe would not formally confirm that number but did not dispute it.
 At the same time, the company declined to share an exact breakdown for U.S. campaigns.
 Either way, the mechanism that the for-profit company uses to generate revenue from these situations has changed: in late 2017, GoFundMe switched from taking 5% of each transaction to allowing donors to leave the platform a voluntary tip in the U.S. and Canada, so it’s no longer making money from each person’s health problem.
 The company declined an interview request but provided a general statement about the situation.